OpenBagTwo/chappeau/README.md

 obtain items in survival / without commands, and I strongly recommend [the Armor Statues Datapack](https://vanillatweaks.net/picker/datapacks/) for infinite posability and placement possibilities).
-As such, it should be broadly compatible across recent versions of Java minecraft.
+As such, it should be broadly compatible across recent versions of Java Minecraft.

-The limitation is that **these are items** and as such, if you place them, they will lose all their NBT data and return to their default appearances.
+The limitation is that **these are items** and as such, if you place them as blocks, they will lose all their NBT data and return to their default appearances.

 The sections below list the commands to give yourself each custom item.